Hammad00222/matlab-projects-hammad/LoadForecasting_LSTM/README.md

-You can add your own data file with ".csv" format in this folder
+You can add your own data file with ".csv" format in this folder with first column as "DateTime" and second column as "Load(MW)".
+This data should be hourly load data of past one or two years, to train the LSTM model.